mintware-de/catalyst_builder/packages/catalyst_builder/README.md

 # Catalyst Builder

-A dependency injection provider builder for dart.
+A dependency injection container builder for dart.

 Click on the image for a video on YouTube: